nautobot/nautobot-app-bgp-models/README.md

 > The data model defined by this plugin takes inspiration from the IETF BGP data model (https://tools.ietf.org/html/draft-ietf-idr-bgp-model-10), and the [Peering Manager](https://github.com/peering-manager/peering-manager) open-source application.

 ### AutonomousSystem
 This model represents a network-wide description of a BGP autonomous system (AS).
-It has fields including the actual AS number (ASN), a description field, and a FK to a Nautobot Status object.
+It has fields including the actual AS number (ASN), a description field, and a foreign key (FK) to a Nautobot `Status` object.

 ### PeerSession
 This model represents the shared configuration of a single BGP peer relationship between two devices.
 It has FKs to two BGPPeerEndpoint records, and additional fields including: